NYPL/fedora_ingest_rails/README.md

 This app is meant to be deployed on ECS.

-We should build & push 2 different Docker images, one for the web app, and the second won't start nginx.
-It will be used for delayed_job workers.

 We should create 2 task definitions.
 One for the web app, the second will be for a worker.
 The worker nodes' entry points should be overwritten to `["/home/app/fedora_ingest_rails/bin/delayed_job", "run"]`.